When we were dating, my hubby-to-be said that no child of his would pick their nose.

 Controlling the day or the Week was all an illusion.
 An elaborate magic act that never turned out the way I thought it would.

 Murphy’s law is alive and kicking sat my house.
 If it can, it will.
 And if it doesn’t, I may just jinx the results myself.
 I have come to realize that if I write it down on the calendar or in my daytimer, it does not mean it will happen, get accomplished, or abide by the time rules I was expecting.

 My doctor’s appointment may be at 2:00, but the doctor often comes sliding in at 2:45.
-And sitting there wishing he would appear earlier has never worked.
+(Sitting there wishing he would appear earlier has never worked.)

 I plan to rake leaves, and then it rains.
 I think about sitting down and relaxing and the phone rings with someone needing a listening ear.
 I plan to go to bed early, and a child needs mom time.
 I schedule 5 hours to sew a toddler’s dress, and 11 hours later it is done.